Last Updated on 03/07/2025

 1. FDA The Real Cost Campaign

-It is an instructional advertisement that explains the probable problems caused by tobacco use: oral cancer, tooth loss, brown teeth, jaw discomfort, white batches, and gum disease.
+It is an instructional advertisement that explains the probable problems caused by tobacco use: oral cancer, tooth loss, brown teeth, jaw discomfort, white patches, and gum disease.
 The bottom of the ad makes the commercial’s thesis obvious, stating that smokeless tobacco products are not harmless.

-Although the advertisement may induce dread, it does not rely on emotion to persuade its audience – it is the facts about the hazards of smokeless tobacco products that serve to persuade audiences against using them.
+Although the advertisement may induce dread, it does not rely on emotion to persuade its audience – it is the facts about the hazards of smokeless tobacco products that serve to convince audiences against using them.

 2. Calm